Leiyonnn/TfL-Bicycle-Usage-Project/README.md

 The data (obtained originally from the TfL website) consists of various files from a large number of monitoring sites across central London.
+Download the excel files from 2014-2019 alongside the code (Step1, Step2, Step3, Step4) in order to run the code.
 Below are the steps I took for the project:

 For Step1: